In England, Wales and Northern Ireland, every state school has to have a Governing Body.

 Recommendations and minutes of the committees are then reviewed / approved at a Full Governing Body Meeting, held each term

-Each governor is also allocated an area of responsibility and a class.
-During the academic year, they have to come into school to reflect on their allotted subject and to visit their class.
+Each governor is also allocated an area of responsibility and Key Stage Phase.
+During the academic year, they have to come into school to reflect on their allotted subject and to visit their year groups.

 Even as volunteers, we are accountable to Ofsted for our actions.